 Directed by Stefano Mordini, Netflix’s crime drama movie ‘The Catholic School’ revolves around the male students of a renowned Catholic school in Rome, exploring their lives and how multiple students of the institution stoop into brutal acts of violence.
 Originally titled ‘La Scuola Cattolica,’ the Italian film primarily follows Angelo Izzo and Gianni Guido, whose actions are explored through the POV of their classmate, Edoardo Albinati.

 Along with a relatable and realistic depiction of school years, the coming-of-age film tries to unravel the triggers behind the crimes Angelo and Gianni commit upon teaming up with another boy.
-Naturally, viewers must be intrigued about whether their lives and actions have real-life roots.
+Naturally, viewers must be intrigued about whether the story has real-life roots.
 Let us provide the answers!

 Yes, ‘The Catholic School’ is based on a true story.
 The movie is an adaptation of the eponymous semi-autobiographical coming-of-age novel written by Edoardo Albinati, the real-life counterpart of the eponymous character.
 It revolves around the “Circeo Massacre,” committed by Angelo Izzo, Giovanni “Gianni” Guido, and Andrea Ghira.
 Angelo and Gianni studied with Edoardo at the time of the massacre.
 In September 1975, the duo first met Donatella Colasanti and Rosaria Lopez through a friend and planned to meet again.